makeuseofcode/The-GY-271-Compass-Magentometer-Setup/README.md

 - **Consult documentation:** Refer to the documentation provided with your GY-271 module and Arduino board for troubleshooting guidance specific to your hardware.

-## Conclusion

-With the provided code and instructions, you can easily set up and use the GY-271 compass magnetometer module with your Arduino microcontroller.
-Whether you want to build a compass, detect magnetic anomalies, or perform other magnetometer-related tasks, this code provides a solid starting point.
-Do not forget to customize the code with your own calibration factors and application-specific logic to suit your specific use case.

 If you have any questions, issues, or contributions, feel free to raise them on the GitHub repository.
 Happy magnetometer tinkering!

 ## License